javitausia/DeliWaves/README.md

 ## 1. Description

 In coastal engineering studies exist some different models and actions that are usually performed but differently by similar investigation groups.
 The aim of this repository is proportioning the user an easy way to perform these widely used actions worldwide.
 For the correct usage of the different notebooks and python scripts (it is also required in CalValWaves), the only thing needed is an ordered dataframe with the reanalysis information of the location of interest.
-For the rest, everything is proportiones, as once this initial dataframe exists, all the code can be run.
+For the rest, everything is proportioned, as once this initial dataframe exists, all the code can be run.

 ## 2. Data download